Category: Base

 Medical Forms Due Soon

-Please note that the medical forms and all other camper forms are due by May 1st for first session and full season campers and by June 1st for second session campers.
+Please note that the medical forms and all other camper forms are due by May 5th for First session and Full season campers and by June 5th for Second session and Taste of Zeke campers.

 How Do We Prepare for Camp?